clostra/newnode/docs/newnode-spec.md

 Since the lengths of `a_pad` and `b_pad` are unspecified on the wire, *B* will resynchronize on `HASH('req1', tx)` while *A* will resynchronize on `ENCRYPT(VC)`.

-### X-Sign Format

-X-Sign is a signed message that consists of the ASCII characters "sign" (4 bytes), timestamp when the message was generated (4 bytes), and of the hash of the content.
-The content includes HTTP headers other than X-Sign.
-One of the headers whenever peer protocol is used MUST be Content-Location, so that the URL is authenticated.

-X-Sign is transmitted base-64 encoded.

-In other words,

-X-Sign = base64(sign("sign" + timestamp + hash(headers + content))).

-Here, sign() and hash() are the default primitives in libsodium.

 ## Policy Settings